oinovikov/fe__template/README.md

 Global NPM init example code
 ---
-This code is useful for getting started quickly with this template in the future.
+This code is useful for getting started quickly with that template in the future.
+Create ```.npm-init.js``` in system home directory (on Windows, that’s usually c/Users/<username> , and on Mac, it’s /Users/<username>) with next script:
 ```javascript
 const path = require('path');